cvtienhoven/graylog-plugin-aggregates/README.md

 The sending of alerts by email relies on the same configuration as the Email Alarm Callback (the `transport_email_*` variables).
 If you want the search URL in the alert message to be generated correctly, you'll have to configure the `transport_email_web_interface_url`

+**Reporting**

+In the rule overview, there's an option (checkbox) to include rule history in a report, which is generated weekly (every Sunday) and monthly (every last day of the month) at 23:59.
+This report contains a bar chart for every rule, summing up the total number of hits for that rule per day.
+The report is tailored per alert receiver, which means that a receipient will only receive charts for the rules subscribed to.

+**_Note_**: The configuration of intervals, schedules etc. for reports is not possible yet, but is something that might be included in the future.
+Currently, the retention of the history is set to 31 days (which might also be configurable in the future).

 Getting started
 ---------------